Rsirp0c/deis-course-evaluation/README.md

 <details>
 <summary>Search Page</summary>

-- [ ] generate search page UI by fetching data from our backend with the mock data
+- [x] generate search page UI by fetching data from our backend with the mock data
 	- [x] Fetch data from backend on page render
-	- [ ] Display data in a card
+	- [x] Display data in a card

 </details>

 Backend
-- [ ] Create moc data for testing in JSON
+- [x] Create moc data for testing in JSON
 - [ ] Test API endpoints
+- [ ] Input calculations for rating and grade whenever a new form is added

 Nice to haves
 - [ ] Implement main page search bar dropdown custom UI?